CeyLabs/Next-ShadCN-Template/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: Create a new User Story
 about: Use this to create a new user story that falls under an epic
-title: "As a USER who PRECONDITIONS, I want to DO_THING so I can ACCOMPLISH_GOAL."
+title: "📖 As a USER who PRECONDITIONS, I want to DO_THING so I can ACCOMPLISH_GOAL."
 labels: story
 assignees: ''